Euyz/CABLE/README.md

 ## Example data and usage.
 * The example data 'CJ4TEST.h5' can be accessed via XXX.
 * We use 'Mrtrix3' for estimating response function(or use response1.nii in this repository directly) and constrained spherical deconvolution(CSD), which can be accessed via 'https://www.mrtrix.org/download/'.
+After installing 'Mrtrix3', please execute the python file
 ```sh
 python main.py CJ4TEST.h5
 ```